-It is impossible to properly understand the recent rise of wealth-income ratios in rich countries without putting the 1970-2010 period into a longer historical perspective.
-As we have seen, on average about 40% of the rise of β_n since the 1970s is due to capital gains, with large differences between countries.
-The key question is the following: is this due to a structural, long-run rise in the relative price of assets (caused, for instance, by uneven technical progress), or is it a recovery effect?
-We argue that it is mostly a recovery effect: the 1970-2010 capital gains largely seem to compensate the capital losses observed during earlier parts of the twentieth century.
+average about 40% of the rise of β_n since the 1970s is due to capital gains, with large differences between countries.
+The key question is the following: is this due to a structural, long-run rise in the relative price of assets (caused for instance by uneven technical progress), or is it a recovery effect?
+We argue that it is mostly a recovery effect: the 1970-2010 capital gains largely seem to compensate the capital losses observed during earlier parts of the 20th century.

 The argument relies on the analysis of the evolution of wealth-income ratios over the 1870-2010 period.
-Due to data limitations, our long-term analysis is restricted to four countries: the United States, the United Kingdom, Germany, and France.
+Due to data limitations, our long term analysis is restricted to four countries: the U.S., the U.K., Germany and France.
 The key descriptive statistics are the following.
-For the three European countries, we find a similar U-shaped pattern: today's private wealth-national income ratios appear to be returning to the high values observed in 1870-1910, namely, about 600%-700% (Figure II).
-For the United States, the U-shaped pattern is much less strong (Figure IV).
-In addition, European public wealth-national income ratios have followed an inverted U-curve over the past century.
-But the magnitude of the pattern for public wealth is very limited compared to the U-shape evolution of private wealth, so that European national wealth-income ratios are strongly U-shaped, too.
-Last, in 1900-1910, about -10%, in the official data).
-For the United States, recorded gross foreign assets amount to about 120% of national income, and gross liabilities to about 100% of national.
-See Online Appendix Figures A39-A42.
+For the three European countries, we find a similar U-shaped pattern: today's private wealth-national income ratios appear to be returning to the high values observed in 1870-1910, namely about 600%-700% (Figure II above).
+For the U.S., the U-shaped pattern is much less strong (Figure IV above).
+In addition, European public wealth-national income ratios have followed an inverted U-curve over the past century.54 But the magnitude of the pattern for public wealth is very limited compared to the U-shaped too.
+Last, in 1900-1910, European countries held a very large positive net foreign asset position - around 100% of national income on average.
+Interestingly, the net foreign position of Europe has again turned (slightly) positive in 2000-2010, when the national wealth-income ratio again exceeded that of the U.S.